andreyorst/fnl-http/README.md

 Each invokes a specified HTTP method.

-A generic function `client.request` accepts method name as a string.
+A generic function `client.request` accepts method name as a string and is a base for all other functions internally.

 All functions accepts the `opts` table, that contains the following keys:

 - `:async?` - a boolean, whether the request should be asynchronous.
-  The result is a channel, that can be avaited.
+  The result is a channel, that can be awaited.
   The successful response of a server is then passed to the `on-response` callback.
   In case of any error during request, the `on-raise` callback is called with the error message.
 - `:headers` - a table with the HTTP headers for the request
 - `:body` - an optional string body.
 - `:as` - how to coerce the body of the response.